rubenafo/yfMongo/YahooFetcher/README.md

 Disclaimer:
 this module provides access to a non-official Yahoo API.
 In fact they do not provide any type of support/documentation of it and all existent information has been obtained through reverse engineering along the years. <br>
-However it is a well-known API in the finance world.<br>
-Real-time data is not guaranteed to be so real, rest of the values usually are delayed.<br>
+Despite being a well-known API in the finance world, real-time data is not guaranteed to be so real and values may be delayed.<br>
 Use at your own risk and do not abuse Yahoo resources.

 Example